 Due to the volatile nature of desflurane in plasma samples, the washin-washout profile of desflurane was used as a surrogate of plasma pharmacokinetics.
 SUPRANE is a volatile liquid inhalation anesthetic minimally biotransformed in the liver in humans.
 Less than 0.02% of the desflurane absorbed can be recovered as urinary metabolites (compared to 0.2% for isoflurane).
 Eight healthy male volunteers first breathed 70% N2O/30% O2 for 30 minutes and then a mixture of desflurane 2.0%, isoflurane 0.4%, and halothane 0.2% for another 30 minutes.
-During this time, inspired and end-tidal concentrations (F1 and F_A) were measured.
+During this time, inspired and end-tidal concentrations (F_I and F_A) were measured.
 The F_A/F_I (washin) value at 30 minutes for desflurane was 0.91, compared to 1.00 for N2O, 0.74 for isoflurane, and 0.58 for halothane (see Figure 2).
-The washin rates for halothane and isoflurane and halothane at all time points.
+The washin rates for halothane and isoflurane were similar to literature values.
+The washin was faster for desflurane than for isoflurane and halothane at all time points.
 The F_A/F{AO} (washout) value at 5 minutes was 0.12 for desflurane, 0.22 for isoflurane, and 0.25 for halothane (see Figure 3).
-The washout for desflurane was more rapid than that for isoflurane at all elimination time points.
+The washout for desflurane was more rapid than that for isoflurane and halothane at all elimination time points.
 By 5 days, the F_A/F{AO} for desflurane is 1/20th of that for halothane or isoflurane.